Governors

 Mr John Southgate |

-John has held various finance/banking positions within the City for over 22 years.
-The pandemic-induced shift to more flexible working has enabled him and his family to make the dream move to Woodbridge, and they have never looked back!
 His current work sees him heading an outsourcing business within a large US bank, overseeing areas such as product strategy, capital planning and regulatory compliance.
 His motivation for becoming a governor was to help keep Kyson special and support the teachers and governing body.
 He is relishing the opportunity to apply some of his commercial knowledge for the benefit of the school.
-John and his wife, Emma, have two young boys.
-The eldest started Kyson in 2021 and the other will be joining in 2023.
-John has many interests, which he sometimes manages to participate in, including fishing, sailing, cooking and playing the drums.
-He is also a passionate football and cricket fan, despite being an awful player of both. |

 |